kelvinkellner/kelvinkellner/README.md

 ### Hi there!
 I'm a University student interested in CS, UX Design, Graphic Design, and Mathematics :brain:

-- 🌱 I’m currently learning about front-end web dev, C programming, and assembly using ARMv7
-- 👯 I’m collaborating on [a game dev project](https://github.com/LaurierCS/PHI-Game) for the [Laurier Computing Society](https://github.com/LaurierCS)
-- 💬 I'm happy to chat with you about anything programming, design, entrepreneurship, etc :))
+💬 I'm happy to chat with you about anything programming, design, entrepreneurship, etc :))
 <hr>

 <p align="center">Knowledgeable with:</p>